 In summary: If your users are represented once across the forests (no GAL Sync or equal in place) and if your UPN-names are matching primary smtp-addresses, you can go ahead with the default options here, like I do in this example.
 Make your selection and hit Next to continue.

 - Next up are Optional features.
-At the time writing, Password Synchronization is not available in AADSync (RTM version, build 1.0.0419.0911).
+At the time taking this screenshot, Password Synchronization was not available in AADSync (RTM version, build 1.0.0419.0911), but this is available now (from October 2014).
 Password write-back is also in its final stages of development and will soon be available to customers that have an Azure AD Premium subscription (not included in Office 365).
 The Exchange Hybrid option must be selected if you are planning to set up an Exchange Hybrid Configuration between one of your on-premise Exchange organizations and Exchange Online (Multi-org Exchange hybrids are also in development but not yet available at the time writing).
 I am selecting Exchange hybrid deployment and Azure AD app and attribute filtering to demonstrate the new capabilities to filter out attributes from AADSync.
 Please note that I do not recommend that you use app and attribute filtering (see explanation below under “Should I filter out apps…”), I am making the selection in this example to demonstrate the capability.
 Make your selection and hit Next to continue.

 - If you selected the “Azure AD app and attribute filtering” in the previous step (not generally recommended), you will now have the option to filter out Azure AD apps (Office 365 services etc).
 Filtering out apps and attributes is possible, but before you decide doing so, please read the following rationale: